The virtual element method on polygonal pixel-based tessellations: Introduction

 \section{Introduction}

 The simplest (and cheapest!) meshes that can be used to approximate a complex domain are the ones whose elements coincide with elements of a sufficiently fine squared/cubic uniform structured grid.
 This holds particularly true when the domain is retrieved from the results of some imaging procedure, as it often happens, for instance, in medical applications.
-In such a framework (an approximation of) the physical domain is already given as the union of pixels/voxels, that can be seen as elements of a very fine structured quadrangular/hexahedral mesh.
-The polygonal/polyhedral domain obtained as the union of the pixels/voxels that a segmentation procedure tags as belonging to the physical object of interest, can then be used as an approximation of the physical domain, to be used in the numerical solution of a PDE modeling some physical behaviour.
-This is what happens, for instance, in the microFEM approach to the solution of problems whose domains are retrieved from microCT scans.
-In such an approach the extremely fine mesh whose elements coincide with the voxels is used in a finite element method for modeling some physical phenomenon taking place in an underlying (unknown) domain.
-It is not difficult to realize that, while, thanks to the fineness of the mesh, the results obtained can be accurate, this procedure is quite expensive and not at all efficient.
-Indeed, the fact itself of approximating the physical domain (that has curved boundary) with a polygonal domain introduces an error that, even for carefully chosen approximations, is of the order $h^{3/2}$ \cite{Scott:thesis}, $h$ being the mesh size, thus leading to suboptimality of the resulting finite element approximation, whenever second (or higher) order methods are used.
-In the framework we are considering, the situation might unfortunately be even worse, since, if we restrict the choice of the approximate domains to the ones obtained as unions of squares/cubes, more sources of error may come into play, among which the fact that the distance from the approximated to the true boundary is of order $h$, and that the polygonal domain will likely have an increasing (as $h$ decreases) number of reentrant corners, which might also result in a degradation of the order of convergence of even the lowest order finite element method.
+In such a framework (an approximation of) the physical domain is already given as the union of pixels/voxels that a segmentation procedure tags as belonging to the physical object of interest.
+These can be seen as elements of a very fine structured quadrangular/hexahedral mesh.
+The polygonal/polyhedral domain obtained as their union can then be used as an approximation of the physical domain, to be used in the numerical solution of a PDE, modeling some physical behavior.